wookdev/wookdev.github.io/imho/iMac.md

 permalink: /imho/iMac.html
 ---

-Wook's First Computer Theory goes: &quot;Stability is good, so leave one of them alone&quot;.
+Wook's First Computer Theory goes: "Stability is good, so leave one of them alone".

-The theory applies if you own more than one computer, and you like to &quot;play&quot; with them.
-If you &quot;mess around&quot; with your machines a lot, you should have at least one computer that is &quot;safe&quot;, and that is your &quot;production&quot; or &quot;stable&quot; machine.
+The theory applies if you own more than one computer, and you like to "play" with them.
+If you "mess around" with your machines a lot, you should have at least one computer that is "safe", and that is your "production" or "stable" machine.

 I have two computers sitting on this desk.
 A 4-year old wintel box, a Micron Millennia XKu, and an iMac DV.
 The plan, or theory, behind these